 Anneliese Cuming (Create) and Hayley Simmonds (Earlybirds) have worked together for many years.
-They each have experience working within public, parochial and independent school systems, and they have a very strong working relationship, with complementary skills and areas of specialty.
+They each have experience working within public, parochial and independent school systems, and they have a very strong working relationship, with complementary skills.
 By working alongside each other, they are able to provide a thorough paediatric speech pathology service to children aged between two and eighteen years of age.

 Anneliese Cuming is the director of Create Speech Pathology.
-She specialises in working with primary and high school aged children, in particular those struggling with their literacy development and schoolwork.
+She works primarily with primary and high school aged children, in particular those struggling with their literacy development and schoolwork.

-Hayley Simmonds is the director of Earlybirds Speech Pathology and specialises in the early intervention of speech and language difficulties in young children.
+Hayley Simmonds is the director of Earlybirds Speech Pathology and has a particular interest in the early intervention of speech and language difficulties in young children.
 Read More

 Articulation refers to the clarity of a child's speech and their ability to produce sounds correctly.
 Common articulation problems involve lisping, substituting one sound for another (e.g. saying 'fum' instead of 'thumb' or 'tar' instead of 'car') and only producing parts of a word, rather than the whole word, when speaking (e.g. saying 'seet' instead of 'sweet' or 'ba' instead of 'back').
 There is a link between speech sound production and literacy development in school aged children, as children who have difficulty articulating sounds correctly are at a higher risk of having coexisting problems with their literacy development.